bridgoon97/bridgoon97.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello, I am a fourth-year Ph.D. candidate in the [3D Audio and Applied Acoustics (3D3A) Lab](https://www.princeton.edu/3D3A/) at Princeton University, advised by Prof. Edgar Choueiri.
+Hello, I am a fifth-year Ph.D. candidate in the [3D Audio and Applied Acoustics (3D3A) Lab](https://www.princeton.edu/3D3A/) at Princeton University, advised by Prof. Edgar Choueiri.
 I received a B.S. in Physics and a minor in Art History at Peking University in 2019.

-I am generally interested in spatial audio processing, including binaural audio reproduction using loudspeakers/headphones and sound field control.
-My current focus is on building robust and adaptive personal sound zone systems that allow headphone-free binaural audio delivery to multiple listeners.
-In my spare time, I am also enthusiastic in performing & composing music, and am proudly a member of the [Princeton Laptop Orchestra (PLOrk)](https://plork.princeton.edu/).
+I am interested in spatial audio reproduction, real-time audio DSP with deep learning, and VR/AR audio in general.
+During my PhD, I have been focusing on building head-tracked personal sound zone systems that allow headphone-free, personalized spatial audio delivery to multiple listeners.
+In my spare time, I am also enthusiastic in performing & composing music, and am a member of the [Princeton Laptop Orchestra (PLOrk)](https://plork.princeton.edu/).
 (Here is an [interview](https://mae.princeton.edu/about-mae/spotlight/yue-qiao-enhancing-sound-experience) of me if you are interested to know more!)

+**I am currently looking for industry opportunities in spatial audio related research roles after my PhD graduation (expected in Summer 2024).
+Please contact me if you know of such positions!** :slightly_smiling_face: